How Rare is Cauda Equina Syndrome?

 Many of these symptoms are long-lasting and life-changing, which is why it is so important to ensure that the condition is diagnosed promptly and treated correctly.

-The following statistics offer an indication of how widespread cauda equina syndrome might be:
+The following statistics offer an indication of cauda equina syndrome prevalence:

 - Figures quoted by the British Association of Spine Surgeons suggest that the condition is rarer than this, affecting between six and 10 people per million